Hyundai Elantra: North America

 The sixth generation Elantra made its North American debut at the November 2015 Los Angeles Auto Show for the 2017 model year, and released for sale in the United States in January 2016, and in Canada in February 2016.
 Two trim levels are present in the 2017 model release: SE and Limited (Value Edition and Sport released later).
 While the Elantra is sold under the compact class, it classifies as a mid-size sedan according to the EPA.

 Newly introduced for 2017 was the ECO Trim, a package which replaced the standard engine with a lower displacement turbocharged 1.4 L DOHC Inline-4, 128 hp Kappa engine along with a 7-speed dual clutch automatic transmission that improved MPG use for eco driving customers.

 The new SE model came standard with fewer features compared to the prior generation trim level, and included a 147 hp 2.0 L Nu I4 engine and mated to either a 6-speed manual or 6-speed automatic transmission.
 The SE Popular Equipment package which included alloy wheels, cruise control, automatic headlights, and touchscreen stereo with Android Auto and Apple CarPlay support; and a Tech Package (required the Popular Equipment package) included LED daytime running lights, blind-spot and rear cross-traffic alert system, proximity key/push-button start, hands-free trunk access, and TFT monochromatic cluster display (in place of the standard LCD cluster).
 In North America, the SE Popular Equipment package was not available on SE models with the 6-speed manual transmission.

 In the middle of the 2017 model year, steering wheel audio controls become standard equipment across all trims.
 A mid-level Value Edition trim was also added.
 On top of the Popular Equipment and Tech Package for the SE, it included a power-adjustable driver's seat, auto-dimming rearview mirror, a power sunroof, and an automatic up driver's power window.

 Packages for the Limited Edition includes a Limited Tech Package with a power sunroof, touchscreen stereo with Android Auto and Apple CarPlay support, heated seats, and ClariFi module to enhance interior car audio; and the Ultimate Package (that requires the Limited Tech Package) which adds automatic emergency braking with pedestrian detection, smart cruise control, lane keep assist, and memory presets for mirrors/driver seat adjustments.
-For 2018 model year the SEL trim was replaced the SE with Popular Equipment Package, and now includes blind-spot monitoring with rear-cross traffic alert and lane change assist, four-wheel disc brakes (instead of front disc brakes and rear drum brakes), and rear-seat cupholders instead of center console-mounted ones.
+For the 2018 model year, the SEL trim replaced the SE with Popular Equipment Package, and now includes blind-spot monitoring with rear-cross traffic alert and lane change assist, four-wheel disc brakes (instead of front disc brakes and rear drum brakes), and rear-seat cupholders instead of center console-mounted ones.
 Limited models receive glossy black interior accents and a standard auto-dimming rearview mirror.
-All models also receive a new machine grey exterior color option and three years of complimentary Blue Link/Homelink services.
+All models also receive a new machine grey exterior colour option and three years of complimentary Blue Link/Homelink services.